 Over the past few years Elmar has become involved in the development of Graduate Programmes and Customised Executive Development, providing intuitive and deliverable-based learning methods.
 In 2017, he received the Cranfield SOM Teaching and Learning Faculty award for excellence in researching, developing, delivering and publishing impactful case studies.
 He is a visiting Professor at IéSEG (France) and is also associated with Umeå University (Sweden) as a guest researcher.
-He publishes widely on aspects of Risk Management, Resilience and Mindfulness.
+He publishes widely on aspects of Risk Management, Resilience and High Reliability Organisations.

 Articles In Journals